lczech/gappa/doc/md/multiplicity.md

 The values in the file can then be changed as needed, and the file can be used as input to `--multiplicity-file` for actually changing the multiplicities in the `jplace` files.
 The file always uses the three columns format as explained above;
-the file is named `multiplicities.csv`, potentially prefixed by `--file-prefix`.
+the file is named `multiplicities.csv`, potentially prefixed by `--file-prefix` and `--file-suffix`.

 ## See Also